rebeccadavidsson/programmeren-2/problems/hangman/hangman.md

 Before we move on to the next step, we want to test if the class is working correctly.
 For example, try to get words of length 8 and see if the result seems reasonable.
 Start Python *interactively* using:

-	python
+	python -i hangman.py

-Now, in the prompt that appears, enter `from hangman import *`, which will *import* your python program.
 If you followed step 0 correctly, it should just load the Lexicon class and do nothing else.
 Then you could try some of the following.

 	lex = Lexicon()
 	words = lex.get_words(8)